-IFRS 15 is a revenue recognition standard that affects all businesses that enter into contracts with customers to transfer goods or services – public, private and non-profit entities.
-Both public and privately held companies should be IFRS 15 compliant now based on the 2017 and 2018 deadlines.
+IFRS 15 is a revenue recognition standard that impacts all businesses entering into contracts with customers to transfer goods or services, including public, private, and non-profit entities.
+Both publicly and privately held companies should now be IFRS 15 compliant based on the 2017 and 2018 deadlines.
 Is yours?

-The IFRS 15 standard’s purpose is to eliminate variations in the way businesses across industries handle accounting for similar transactions.
-This lack of standardization in financial reporting has made it difficult for investors and other consumers of financial statements to compare results across industries, and even companies within the same industry.
+The purpose of the IFRS 15 standard is to eliminate variations in the way businesses across industries handle accounting for similar transactions.
+This lack of standardization in financial reporting has made it challenging for investors and other consumers of financial statements to compare results across industries and even companies within the same industry.

 If you aren’t armed with the proper information, making the best business decision can be difficult.